research-software-reactor/code-testing-for-researchers/README.md

 ## Sprint objectives

-* Identify areas where Azure Pipelines could be improved to support research software needs
+* Identify and submit bug reports / feature requests on Pipelines where it falls short of research software requirements, primarily in terms of flexibility on worker node specifications
-* Identify shortfalls in AKS which would improve AKS+Jenkins for research software
+* Identify shortfalls in AKS which would improve AKS+Jenkins for research software, in particular looking at heterogeneous worker nodes
+* Generate learning materials for handling large, low-value container images
+* Generate learning materials which reduce existing technical learning to a level that is accessable and useful to non-technical researchers
 * Use devito, firedrake, and fluidity testing as specific examples in learning materials

 ## Learning prerequisites